-Mount Baker Summer Festival 2025
+Mount Baker Summer Festival 2026

-Participating Musicians
+Participating Performers

-Performance Schedule
+Main Stage Performance Schedule

 • David Miles Keenan and Nova Karina Devonie have been playing music in bands together since 1991.
 “Miles & Karina” came to life in 1996 as a creative exploration of their own compositions and select covers ranging from early twentieth century French Musettes, Big Band and Western Swing up to Bossa Nova grooves from the 1960’s - and much in between…